QaiAbdi/Quantum-Computation-Material/README.md

 # Quantum-Computation-Material
-The Python Code, Notebooks for Quantum Compuation
+The Python Code and Notebooks for an Overview of Quantum Compuation based on *Qiskit* and *Pennylane*